anujdatar/cloudflare-ddns-docker/README.md

 # Cloudflare DynDNS Updater in a docker

 Update IP on Cloudflare periodically.
 Works with docker secrets.
-Tested on `amd64`, `armv7` and `arm64`
+Built for `amd64`, `arm64` and `armv7`, but only tested on `amd64`, and `arm64`.

-Uses Alpine Linux for a minimal footprint, alpine:3.12 to be precise to make sure the same base is compatible for all platforms. alpine versions 3.13+ have issues with `armv7`.
+Now using alpine:latest image for a small footprint.
+I know alpine:3.13 had an issue with `armv7`.
+Have not tested latest image on `armv7`.
+If you have issues, let me know.
+Will revert to alpine:3.12.

+Now supports IPv6 or AAAA record updates too, but this needs additional settings.
+Please read [section](#using-ipv6) below.
 ---

 ## Parameters / Environment Variables